-The Corporate Governance Committee (the "Committee") is appointed by the Board of Trustees (the "Board") of Killam Apartment Real Estate Investment Trust (the "Trust" or "Killam") to assist the Board in fulfilling its oversight responsibilities with respect to the corporate governance and nomination issues facing Killam.
+The Governance and ESG Committee (the "Committee") is appointed by the board of trustees (the "Board") of Killam Apartment REIT (the "REIT") to assist the Board in fulfilling its oversight responsibilities with respect to the environmental, social, governance ("ESG") and nomination issues facing the REIT.

 The Committee acknowledges the corporate governance guidelines issued by the Canadian Securities Administrators in National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 Corporate Governance Guidelines ("NP 58-201"), and other regulatory provisions as they pertain to corporate governance matters.
-The objective of the Committee is to promote appropriate behaviour with respect to all aspects of the Trust's business.
+The objective of the Committee is to promote appropriate behaviour with respect to all aspects of the REIT's business.

-The purpose of the Committee is (a) to review and report to the Board on matters of corporate governance and Board composition and (b) to provide oversight review of Killam's systems for achieving compliance with legal and regulatory requirements.
-The Committee's oversight role regarding compliance systems shall not include responsibility for Killam's actual compliance with applicable laws and regulations.
+The purpose of the Committee is: (a) to review and report to the Board on matters of corporate governance, Board composition, environmental and social responsibility; (b) to provide oversight review of the REIT's systems for achieving compliance with legal and regulatory requirements; (c) to provide oversight of social, political and environmental trends, risks and opportunities that affect the REIT's business strategy and performance; and (d) to carry out actions the REIT can take to be, and be known as, a responsible and good corporate citizen in the communities in which it operates, while furthering its long-term business goals.
+The Committee's oversight role regarding compliance systems shall not include responsibility for the REIT's actual compliance with applicable laws and regulations.

-The Committee will review and modify this mandate with regards to, and to reflect changes in, the business environment, industry standards on matters of corporate governance, additional standards which the Committee believes may be applicable to Killam's business, the location of Killam's business and its unitholders and the application of laws and policies.
+The Committee will review and modify this mandate with regards to, and to reflect changes in, the business environment, industry standards on ESG matters, additional standards which the Committee believes may be applicable to the REIT's business, the location of the REIT's business and its unitholders and the application of laws and policies.